Adobe-CEP/Getting-Started-guides/Submit Review Monetize/Readme.md

 8.  ***Plugin functionality and UI (User Interface)***

     Once the user  installs the plugin, we make sure that the newly added plugin is working seamlessly, and customers can use it  to enhance their productivity.

-    a.
-Functionality:
+    -  **Functionality**

     1. The plugin must install without error.

     2. The plugin should  launch successfully in the maximum supported version of the point product.

     3. The plugin should  launch successfully in the minimum supported version of the point product.

     4. Modal dialogs must provide an affordance in the UI for closing the modal (e.g., a cancel/close button).

     5. The plugin must never show a completely blank UI.

     6. The plugin  shouldn't get stuck on any screens with no way to navigate out.

     7. The plugin must indicate to the user if an internet connection is not available but is required.

     8. The plugin must work as described by the developer.

     9. All the external links that are added to the plugin must open a website when clicked.

-    b.
-User Interface
+    -  **User Interface**

     1. UI elements in the plugin must not overlap or truncate.

     2. Plugin content must follow  [Adobe Branding Guidelines](https://partners.adobe.com/content/dam/tep_assets/public/public_1/documents/Adobe-Creative-Cloud-Developer-Brand-Guide.pdf).

     3. No content should be clipped.

     4. UI content must wrap or adapt as necessary to accommodate the available width of the UI.

     5. The plugin UI must scroll when all content is not visible on the screen.

 9.  ***Performance***